skateco/skate/README.md

     - [ ] Use something fancier like vxlan, tailscale etc
 - DNS
     - [ ] something more barebones than coredns??
+    - [ ] Leave resolvd in place: dns should fallback to host dns
 - Ingress
     - [ ] Cluster Issuer to set letsencrypt url
     - [ ] Support gateway api